How it all started

 With this new position, Peter drove finished product pieces all over the countryside to sell jewelry for the manufacture.
 He fondly recounts that he drove nearly eleven and a half months out of each year for a total of four years, bringing “jewels from door to door and shore to shore.”
 By this time, Peter’s vast knowledge about jewelry and the domestic market was unparalleled, so he ventured out of the U.S. to international markets such as Tokyo, Hong Kong, and other parts of Asia.
 He then made his way onward to Europe.
 One of the hardest working men in the industry, Peter’s pieces covered the globe; Asia, Europe, Canada, the Cayman Islands, the Caribbean, and the United States.

 After years of finding the perfect jewel for others, he finally found his diamond life – his wife and their two sons.
-They chose to settle down in Los Angeles and Peter’s global experience and expertise made him just the right fir for Rodeo Drive in Beverly Hills.
+They chose to settle down in Los Angeles and Peter’s global experience and expertise made him just the right fit for Rodeo Drive in Beverly Hills.
 He was thrilled at the opportunity of working in the industry he loved so much in one of the most preeminent areas for jewelry in the world.
 In 2008, he named the boutique Peter Marco—after his two sons—his lifelong dreams had come true.
-His gorgeous boutique and flourishing business is thanks to his years of dedication and drive, his passion and contagious energy; he IS a rare gem himself, Peter is the jewel of Beverly Hills.
+His gorgeous boutique and flourishing business are thanks to his years of dedication and drive, his passion and contagious energy; he IS a rare gem himself, Peter is the jewel of Beverly Hills.